This agreement must be completed with the application for accreditation documents for a training unit by each AGES accredited training supervisor.

 - Hold a Fellowship of the RANZCOG and be accredited for advanced endoscopic procedures (AGES-RANZCOG Level 5 or 6) at the training site.
 (Documentation required from your training site that you are accredited for these procedures).

-- For Unit Applications received after 1 July 2018 – must be a graduate of the AGES Accredited Training Program or have qualified prior to or in 2012.
+- Must be a graduate of the AGES Accredited Training Program or have qualified prior to or in 2012.

 - Demonstrate commitment to teaching and training.

 - Demonstrate good interpersonal skills and the ability to communicate effectively with trainees, other medical staff and patients.